"What is Different Between These Datasets?" A Framework for Explaining Data Distribution Shifts: Evaluation of Influential Example Explanations

 In the next step, we want to see if the removed examples actually change the global feature importance measure when the task model is retrained. \begin{itemize} \item Without loss of generality, we choose the dataset we are removing examples from as $\mD^\prime$.
 For HELOC, this corresponds to the High-Risk dataset with \texttt{ExternalRiskEstimate} $ \leq 70$.
-For Adult, this is the Female dataset. \item We remove a varying $\%$ of the most influential examples from $\mD^\prime$ decided by Algorithm \ref{alg:fi_alignment}.
+For Adult, this is the Female dataset. \item We remove a varying $\%$ of the most influential examples from $\mD^\prime$ decided by Algorithm~\ref{alg:fi_alignment}.
 Let $S$ be the set of examples removed and $f_{\mD^\prime}$ and $f_{\mD^\prime \backslash S}$ the task specific models trained on $\mD^\prime$ and $\mD^\prime\backslash S$ respectively. \item We then compute the average global feature importance alignment between the dataset $\mD$ and the datasets $\mD^\prime$ and $f\mD^\prime \backslash S$ respectively.
 Given GiFIMs $\phi_g(\mD)$, $\phi_g(\mD^\prime)$, and $\phi_g(\mD^\prime\backslash S)$ for $\mD$, $\mD^\prime$, and $\mD^\prime\backslash S$ respectively, alignment is defined as:

-or the $\%$ reduction in error between GiFIMs of $\mD$ and $\mD^\prime$ once the influential examples are removed from consideration. \item For the task models, we experiment with decision trees of different depths to see if there is any impact on alignment. \end{itemize}
+or the $\%$ reduction in error between GiFIMs of $\mD$ and $\mD^\prime$ once the influential examples are removed from consideration. \item For the task models, we experiment with decision trees of different depths to see if there is any impact on alignment.
+Figure \ref{fig:num_removed_fi_alignment_adult} shows that removing a small number of examples can improve the alignment in feature importances of $\mD$ and $\mD^\prime$ - however, there is a limit to this. \end{itemize}